Donate Now

 Research conducted on the health, well-being, and safety of women in Germany found that prostituted women experience much higher rates of gynecological issues, digestive complaints, and eating disorders.
 About half of those interviewed in this study showed symptoms of depression, with a quarter citing “frequent or occasional” thoughts of suicide.
 A third experienced anxiety or panic attacks and approximately one in seven had the intention to self-harm within the past year.
 Prostituted women were also more likely to use drugs.

-Some will argue that prostitution is necessary because it provides income for poor and marginalized populations, and that we should therefor legalize/decriminalize the practice.
+Some will argue that prostitution is necessary because it provides income for poor and marginalized populations, and that we should therefore legalize or fully decriminalize the practice.
 This view turns prostitution into a faux social security system that requires the sexual exploitation of poor and minority individuals, and especially women since the vast majority of people in prostitution are women.

 This is regressive, misogynistic, and dystopian.
 Governments should never reduce economically insecure people to a state of sexual servitude because they are poor.